davidjnelson/angular-table/README.md

 Styling the ascending / descending icons:
 -----------------------------------------

-This is the one part of the api I'm still not thrilled about.
-I may update this in the near future.
-I wanted to have a nice looking out of the box style, with the ability to fully customize the icons as well.

-* To use the default functionality, ensure your header text is in an element with the style:  display: inline-block applied so that the icon and your header text aligns.
+* To use the default styling, ensure your header text is in an element with the style:  display: inline-block applied so that the icon and your header text aligns.
-* To change the style, remove or change the classes 'angularTableDefaultSortArrowAscending' and 'angularTableDefaultSortArrowDescending' in angular-table.css.
-Of course, you can add any css classes, style attributes, and the html inside both the sort arrow tags, as you can with any of the other custom tags.
+* To customize the styling, remove or change the classes 'angularTableDefaultSortArrowAscending' and 'angularTableDefaultSortArrowDescending' in angular-table.css.

 Why Not Use ng-grid or smart table?
 -----------------------------------